Dilmi0226/notepad/README.md

  ## Features

-1.Open, Save, and Exit options
+1. File- Open, Save, and Exit options

-2. Cut, Copy, Paste editing functions
+2. Edit- Cut, Copy, Paste

-3.About  with app info
+3.About - a pop up box with app info

  *** No database is required